codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/getting-started-with-gke/create-gke-cluster.md

 ## 3. Get access to Google Cloud resources

 Enable [Billing](https://console.cloud.google.com/billing){:target="_blank"}
-* If you are a new user, you will get $500 credit.
-After sign up you will receive an email prompting you to apply for and claim your credits.

 * Notice that you are paying for running resources.
 Therefore, If you are not planning to use them after this tutorial, it is suggested to delete them.
-* For more information - Check GKE pricing
+* For more information - Check [GKE pricing](https://cloud.google.com/kubernetes-engine/pricing){:target="_blank"}

 Enable [Container Engine API](https://console.cloud.google.com/apis/api/container/overview){:target="_blank"}

 Enable [Compute Engine API](https://console.cloud.google.com/apis/api/compute_component/overview){:target="_blank"}

+{{site.data.callout.callout_info}}
+If you are a new user, you will get $500 credit.
+You need to create a Kubernetes cluster on Google Cloud and connect it to Codefresh to be eligible.
+After the cluster is connected to your Codefresh account you will receive an email prompting you to apply and claim your credits.

+Follow the link in the email to fill in the application.
+You will receive your free credits as soon as Google approves it.
+The process usually takes a couple of days.
+Make sure to look in your spam folder if you can't see the email in your mailbox.

+{{site.data.callout.end}}

 ## 4. Create your cluster